Website Manager

 Coach & Volunteer Requirements

 Thank you for your interest in being a volunteer at EWA Sports and supporting our mission to help children thrive!
 Without volunteers like you volunteer organizations, such as EWA Sports, would not be able to thrive in service to the local community.
 To best protect the safety and health of EWA Sports participants and in support of the EWA Sports culture in creating a safe, positive, and encouraging environment there are several administrative items that must be completed prior to being eligible to be approved as a volunteer.
 Whether you are volunteering to coach, serve on the Board, or are volunteering to serve in any other official capacity EWA Sports requires training of all volunteers to meet compliance with law as well as insurance.
-In addition, all volunteers and coaches by agreeing to serve are required to accept responsibilities associated with satisfying requirements to serve as a "Designated Individual" (DI) as required by Williamson County Facilities Use Contract Exhibit A in compliance with TN Safe Stars Act ( see below).
+In addition, all volunteers and coaches by agreeing to serve are required to accept responsibilities associated with satisfying requirements to serve as a "Designated Individual" (DI). ( see below).

 1) Release EWA Sports to conduct a criminal background check.